AnonymousGit123/TDStudy/README.md

 We automatically labelled large-scale R issue comments from rOpenSci and BioConductor with our automated model and conducted empirical study on them.

 ## Code
-You will find the codes and data of this project under the 'codes' and 'data' directory.
+You will find the codes of this project under the 'codes' directory.
 The codes are organised in a sequential manner.